darius1702/Dotfiles/README.md

 ./install.sh requires [GNU Stow](https://www.gnu.org/software/stow/)

 # TODO
-- [ ] Fix 'gs' alias in zshrc to actually load neogit
+- [ ] Add back 'gs' zsh alias to open neogit
-    - currently fails because nvim lazy loads neogit only when <leader>gs is pressed
+    - Need to find a clean way to do it because neogit is lazy loaded only on '<leader>gs'
 - [ ] Split i3 config into different files
     - Doesn't work on current version of i3 :(
 - [ ] Try to move dmenu config here without breaking git